Editing Lab Tests

 Observation Ranges - GoRev supports a 4 tier low and 4 tier high set of observation ranges.
 Work from the inside Low/High fields out.
 For example, the screnshot below shows the clinical ranges for an ECO2 test.
 If your result came back as 13.5 it would appear on the actual lab result as CRITICAL LOW.
 If it came back as 18.000 it would come back as Low.
 If it resulted as 32.00 it would come back as High.
 If it resulted as 45.00 it would come back as CRITICAL HIGH.
 Both the description and comment fields can be customized with your preferred verbiage.
 Description allows you to specify more details to be visible on the result such as actions that must be taken now due to a critical result.

 This tab allows you to specify the CPT codes to be charged for this specified test.
+To add a new CPT code, click the button.

 This tab allows you to specify the analyte code your specific equipment refers to this test as.
 Our example below shows the analyte code specific to the Vitros 5600 device.
 To edit an existing mapping simply double click it.
 To add a new mapping click the button.